grafana/alloy/docs/sources/collect/opentelemetry-to-lgtm-stack.md

 }
 ```

-To use Prometheus with basic-auth, which is required with Grafana Cloud Metrics, you must configure the [prometheus.remote_write][] component.
+To use Prometheus with basic-auth, which is required with Grafana Cloud Metrics, you must configure the [`prometheus.remote_write`][prometheus.remote_write] component.
 You can get the Prometheus configuration from the Prometheus **Details** page in the [Grafana Cloud Portal][].

 ```alloy